-13. Geographical Names Board Compatibility
+13. GNB Compatibility

-Names must conform to the Geographical Names Board policies on addressing and place names, particularly in relation to language, syntax, grammar, duplication, Road Type and Designation Value.
+Names must conform to the Geographical Names Board policies on addressing and place names, including the NSW Address Policy and User Manual and the Place Naming Policy, particularly in relation to language, syntax, grammar, duplication, Road Type and Designation Value.